ddogurgi/SNU_projects/README.md

 # MiniOS
 Mini operating system

-This project is an implementation of small OS.
+This project is my implementation of small OS.

 The concepts that can be learned in this project are concurrent programming, priority scheduling, semaphore, etc.